BunyaPineTree/LethalCompany_ModelReplacementAPI/README.md

 * Blood decals are not currently visible on the ragdoll replacement.
 * Dying at the company may make the dead individual respawn without a model, but it may also return at a later point in time.

 Unknown issues
 -
 * Many.

-And a special thanks to mina, linkoid, notnotnotswipez, and everybody else who has been a huge help.
+And a special thanks to mina, linkoid, notnotnotswipez, naelstrof and everybody else who has been a huge help.